Holding Online Elections Using Choice Voting Software

 How many associate members can we have?

 In theory, as many as you like.
-There are no limits on the number of associate members you can appoint, although they should all be able to contribute to the work of the board.
+There are no limits on the number of associate members you can appoint, although they should all be able to make a useful contribution.

 Associate members are not listed on the instrument of government so the board can increase or decrease the number of associates without changing the instrument.